huqis/huqis/manual/engine.md

 $chainResourceHandler->setDefaultResourceHandler('directory');
 ```

+Chained resource handlers will be polled in the order they are registered.
-With the chain, you can select the different resource handlers in your resource name by prefixing it with the name of the resource handler followed by a ```:```.
+You can specify the resource handler in your resource name by prefixing it with the name of the resource handler followed by a colon ```:```.

 ```php
 $engine->render('template1.tpl');